Fitus/Zaloha2.sh/DOCUMENTATION.md

 testing on your filesystems.
 Be cautious as inode-related issues exist on some filesystems and network-mounted filesystems.

-Symbolic links in &lt;sourceDir&gt;: In the absence of the <b>--followSLinksS</b> option, they are neither followed nor synchronized to &lt;backupDir&gt;, and Zaloha prepares a restore script in its metadata directory.
-If the <b>--followSLinksS</b> option is given, symbolic links on &lt;sourceDir&gt; are followed and the referenced files and directories are synchronized to &lt;backupDir&gt;.
+Symbolic links in &lt;sourceDir&gt;: There are two dimensions: The first dimension is whether to follow them or not (the <b>--followSLinksS</b> option).
+If follow, then the referenced files and directories are synchronized to &lt;backupDir&gt; and only the broken symbolic links stay as symbolic links.
+If not follow, then all symbolic links stay as symbolic links.
 See section Following Symbolic Links for details.
+Now comes the second dimension: What to do with the symbolic links that stay as symbolic links: They are always kept in the metadata and Zaloha prepares a restore script for them (file 820).
+Additionally, if the option <b>--syncSLinks</b>
+is given, Zaloha will indeed synchronize them to &lt;backupDir&gt;.

 Zaloha does not synchronize other types of objects in &lt;sourceDir&gt; (named pipes, sockets, special devices, etc).
 These objects are considered to be part of the operating system or parts of applications, and dedicated scripts for their (re-)creation should exist.

-It was a conscious decision to synchronize to &lt;backupDir&gt; only files and directories and keep other objects in metadata only.
+It was a conscious decision for a default behaviour to synchronize to &lt;backupDir&gt; only files and directories and keep other objects in metadata only.
 This gives more freedom in the choice of filesystem type for &lt;backupDir&gt;, because every filesystem type is able to store files and directories, but not necessarily the other objects.

 Exec3:
 ------